ctrl-alt-d/blazor-dom-confetti/Readme.md

 ### ToDo

+* `blazor-blazor-confetti`:
   * Add cancelation token to stop confetti async function on dispose.

-### Know issues

-* On Server Side the effect is not good, not enought framerate from server, maybe.
+* `blazor-dom-confetti`:
+  * Send options to dom-confetti.

 ### About